lherman-cs/website/content/resume/_index.md

     recovery features
   - Ported the project from C++ to WASM and created a CI/CD pipeline for WASM deployment
   - Designed message protocol with custom key and value message format
-- title: Scavenger Hunt Slack Bot
-  date: 04/2018
-  descriptions:
-  - Wrote a concurrent server, leveraging mutexes, to handle multiple players
-  - Integrated AWS RDS to store players' data and AWS Rekognition to analyze uploaded user images
-  - Led a team of 4 people
 - title: Smart Reminder - Hackathon 1st Place Winner
   date: 03/2018
   url: https://github.com/lherman-cs/smart-reminder
   descriptions:
   - is a fully automated AI break reminder that intelligently turns notifications on/off by detecting if user is sitting
+  - Best Overall Hack in College Hackathon of 100 participants
   - Led hardware and software teams of 2 people each
   - Wrote RESTful API, web UI, deep learning app for object detection, and debugged the hardware team's code
-achievements:
-- description: The Best Overall Hack in Clemsons Hackathon with Smart Reminder Project
-  date: 03/2018
-- description: Amazon Hosted AWS Cloudathon 3th Place Winner
-  date: 04/2018

 draft: false

 ---